sergiolif/BioBD_SGBDBio/README.md

 # BioBD_SGBDBio
-A repository for a BioSGDB to represent Biological Sequences of genomes and an interface for access.
+A repository for a BioBD_SGBD (DBMS) to represent Biological Sequences and an interface for access.

 This README will briefly instruct on how to install and use the following code.